-EC: Elicit and Capture Business and Stakeholder IT Requirements – Simply Put!
+EC: Discovering Requirements for IT – Simply Put!

 What is this course about?

 7 Ways to Improve Your Requirements Elicitation Skills

 Getting the right business and stakeholder requirements for software development is arguably the most challenging step in software development.
 Nearly every study over the past 40 years has pinpointed missing and misunderstood IT requirements as the primary cause of IT project failures and overruns.
 Agile Software Development approaches have significantly increased the potential for project success but even Agile projects suffers from 30% – 40% failure rates.
 The importance of early discovery and capture of initial visions, business and stakeholder requirements, features, or User Stories cannot be overstated.
 The requirements you identify, discover, elicit, or gather are the foundation for the remainder of the work on the product or project.

 The problem is that the project stakeholders are not entirely sure what they need the IT application to deliver.
 They have ideas and often discuss problems and opportunities, but are not trained to express those in the form of actionable requirements.
 This course presents 7 requirements elicitation techniques for getting IT requirements from product stakeholders.
 The authors have used these techniques on hundreds of IT projects around the globe and know the value each provides.
 Every presented technique will greatly improve your ability to elicit effective features and/or requirements (which is the ultimate challenge).